-    The full market potential for holiday rental is stronger than ever, with staycation bookings increasing by 300% in 2020, setting a new high for domestic tourism.
+The full market potential for holiday rental is stronger than ever, with 2022 bookings around 30% higher than the previous year.
 The surge in demand underscores a national desire to find holiday destinations closer to home.
 When you couple this with the growing popularity of short breaks, holiday homeowners may now receive bookings all year.

 Favourable Tax Laws

 Qualifying holiday lets are treated differently by Her Majesty’s Revenue & Customs (HMRC) than typical rental properties, as they are regarded more like a business than an investment.

 People are ready to spend premium prices for well-equipped flats, homes, and holiday cottages in places like Scotland’s Highlands, the Lake District, and coastal resorts.
 Thus holiday lets can be highly profitable.
 Holiday rental profits can be nearly four times higher than typical rental yields during peak seasons.

 Disadvantages of Buying a Holiday Home

 Purchasing a holiday home may be a disaster if not appropriately managed, draining your finances and causing them far more trouble than it’s worth.